 - When the student stands over the bike, there should be at least 1″ between the frame/crotch.

 - If the seat has to be very high up, it may be too small.

 You should check over the bike days before the lesson to make sure it actually works – is there air in the tires?
 Do the brakes work?
 Does the chain/rear wheel move when you spin the pedals?
 If you’re not sure, you might want to take your bike to a shop – how disappointing it would be to start a lesson to only find out the bike doesn’t work!
 Also please take training wheels off prior to the lesson if possible.

 The student should have a bike helmet that fits – it covers the front of their forehead.
 I will do proper helmet fitting at the start of each lesson and can provide a helmet for an older child, teen, or adult if needed.
 The helmet should meet CPST or ASTM guidelines.
 While not required, you may also want to consider elbow pads, knee pads, and/or gloves.

 The rider should plan to wear closed-toe shoes; weather permitting, pants/capris and long sleeves may help to protect skin from scratches and scrapes if pads aren’t used.

 - must have low to no vehicular traffic

 - should be mostly flat but having a slight incline is ideal

-- is open and big enough to ride a bike around – at least 25 feet wide and 100 feet long – no narrow paths/sidewalks
+- is open and big enough to ride a bike around – at least 25 feet wide and 100 feet long – no paths/sidewalks

 Riding space ideas: